NikolayBorcho/Arena/Arena/ReadMe.txt

 Code should compile with no warnings

 There are some obvious deliberate bugs in the game which seen/found when running it.
 These need to found and fixed.

+Found BUGS:
+	- Too many particle sprites when shooting
+	- Can drive outside the world indefinitely
+	- Once crashed when bumped into a tree (when does this happen?)
+	- Once got stuck inside a house